boxops/network_config_guides/General_Guides/Linux/install_ansible_awx.md

 curl -s "https://raw.githubusercontent.com/kubernetes-sigs/kustomize/master/hack/install_kustomize.sh" | bash
 ```

+Notes:
+  - The user might need to be changed to root.
-Notes: This script doesn’t work for ARM architecture.
+  - This script doesn’t work for ARM architecture.

 Move the binary to somewhere within the Linux install that is within the PATH, so that the operating system can find the executable for a command.